 More space for cyclists and pedestrians on Van Woustraat

-No more through traffic, wider cycle lanes, more space for pedestrians and a new tram stop.
-The northern part of Van Woustraat has been thoroughly renovated.
+With through traffic removed, wider cycle lanes, more space for pedestrians and a new tram stop, the northern part of Van Woustraat has been thoroughly renovated.
 Before, Van Woustraat was one of most stressful streets for cyclists in Amsterdam.

 Safer